MilaNLProc/simple-generation/README.md

 # Simple Generation

-Simple Generation offers a minimal interface to run text generation with HuggingFace checkpoint.
+Simple Generation offers a minimal interface to run text generation with HuggingFace checkpoints.
-The core idea is to ship many neat features out of the box and avoid boilerplate.
+The core idea is to ship many neat features out of the box, avoiding boilerplate.

-This is mainly for personal use and simple hardware setups (ideally, single-node single- or multi-gpu).
+*Simplegen is mainly for personal use and simple hardware setups (ideally, single-node single- or multi-gpu).
+If you are looking for production-ready inference engine consider looking elsewhere :) )*

 Moreover, please note that **the library will apply some (sensible) defaults (on where to place models, generation configuration, and so on) which might not suit your use case** and should be edited accordingly.
 Please head to [defaults](#defaults) to see a list of things you should be aware of.